dchung07/car_rental_system/README.md

 -> New Option -> Just create a real second modal so that it can be deleted by document.body

 -> Set up the reservation page in the mean time

+-> When the sub modal is opened (e.g. brand)
+-> Loop through the json and for each brand that exists (length), generate DOM elements (buttons with the relevant brand name) and append it to the sub modal.
+-> Give each button an event listener that will update the cardContainer.